tighten/tlint/readme.md

 composer global require loganhenson/tlint
 ```
 > You will need to add `"minimum-stability": "dev"` to your `~/.composer.json` if it is not present for this dev version.
+> Also, if you have other global packages depending on nikic/PHP-Parser you will have to remove them to test this package.
+> - psy/psysh

 ## Usage
 For entire project